EwanLyon/docker-allthemods10sky/k8s_example.md

 # Kubernetes Example

+  > [!CAUTION]
+  > ATM10-TTS has not been pushed to any docker repository.
+The URLs here are still for ATM10.

 ## Disclaimer

 Your mileage may vary depending on what storage you're using for your k8s cluster.
 This is not an officially supported method of orchastrating this container as it is designed for Docker in Unraid.